Salt gives our dishes a unique flavor, but it should be consumed in moderation to avoid our blood pressure problems.

-Over time, excessive salt intake can cause high blood pressure (hypertension), which hardens and narrows blood vessels.
+Over time, excessive salt intake can cause high blood pressure (hypertension), hardening, and narrowing blood vessels.
 The blood and oxygen flow to the key organs decreases.
 Therefore, the heart strives more to pump blood throughout the body, which further increases blood pressure.

-Uncontrolled hypertension can also damage the walls of the arteries, which begin to accumulate fat, leading to heart disease and, possibly, a heart attack or stroke.
+Uncontrolled hypertension can also damage the arteries' walls, which begin to accumulate fat, leading to heart disease and, possibly, a heart attack or stroke.

 Hypertension exerts additional pressure on the filtering units of the kidneys, which can cause scarring.
 This affects the ability of the kidneys to regulate the fluid, which increases blood pressure.

 Unfortunately, the vast majority of people with kidney disease do not realize they have it.
 The signs and symptoms can be attributed to other conditions and usually appear when the kidneys have already started to fail.
 These are the symptoms to consider: